opencog/atomspace/opencog/rule-engine/README.md

 ## Introduction

-The unified rule engine project aims at building a generic opencog rule engine on top of the Pattern Matcher with a C++ PLN implementation where rules are put in a scheme representation.
-This will enable the reuse of PLN for any kind of Backward and Forward chaining inferences, as long as rules are represented as BindLinks which are decoupled from the PLN inference engine and are loaded dynamically from a scheme file.
-In the new design of the rule engine, PLN uses the Pattern Matcher API for querying the atomspace to guarantee code reuse and no reinvention of the wheel.
-The pattern matcher can be invoked implicitly with the default callbacks or explicitly using custom callback handlers for specialized cases.
-All the above criteria and other issues has required a new implementation of PLN.
+The unified rule engine (URE) project aims at building a generic opencog rule engine on top of the Pattern Matcher, applicable to rules written in a scheme representation, such as for PLN and R2L.
+The main components of the URE includes a forward chainer and a backward chiainer.
+This will enable the usage of Backward and Forward chaining inferences.
+At the moment, these rules are written as Pattern Matcher's BindLink, though that can be changed in the future as these rules are not applied as strict Pattern Matching query.

-## Overall requirement/objectives

-1. Rules should be specified as BindLinks in a scheme file.

-2. Mechanisms will be provided for backward chaining from a given target, or forward chaining from a set of premises.

-3. The control mechanism, i.e. the policy for choosing which rules to apply in a given case, must be pluggable.
-That is, when you invoke the rule engine, you get to choose which of the available control policies will be used.

-4. The rule engine should be associated with some way of keeping track of which rules have been applied to which Atoms.
-This information may be used by some control policies.

-5. Use pattern matcher for finding groundings and implement the callbacks if the need arises.

-Further reading:
+Rules are organized inside a "Rule Base", which customizable control policy for controlling the inferences (such as the number of steps, the weight of a rule, etc).

+The overall design can be found on the wiki pages below:

   [http://wiki.opencog.org/w/Unified_Rule_Engine](http://wiki.opencog.org/w/Unified_Rule_Engine)